-So, what are ligaments?
+So, firstly, what are these ligaments?

 What’s the difference between ligaments, tendons and fascia?

-What is Ligament Laxity – or better Connective Tissue Laxity?
+What is Ligament Laxity (or better Connective Tissue Laxity)?